 CPK can be broken down into three separate parts:

-- CPK-1 comes mainly from the brain and lungs
+- CPK-1 is mainly found in your brain and lungs.

 - find out how much heart or muscle tissue has been damaged